-9 Unexpected locations where veterinarians work
+9 unexpected locations where veterinarians work

 1. Zoos and aquariums

 Keeping captive animals in good shape involves a lot more than replicating habitats.
-Zoos and aquariums hire staff veterinarians to ensure creatures stay healthy, but these medical professionals are also heavily involved in conservation efforts and public education.
+Zoos and aquariums hire staff veterinarians to ensure creatures stay healthy, but these medical professionals are also heavily involved in things like conservation efforts and public education.

 2. Food-processing plants

-Veterinarians can work in settings all along the food supply chain, including plants that process animals and animal products.
+Veterinarians can work in settings all along the food supply chain, including factories that process animals and animal products.
 Their jobs may involve ensuring animals are treated humanely, enforcing regulations, testing for drug residues, and evaluating facility conditions.
-The work they do helps to reduce foodborne illness and improve the lives of food animals.
+The work they do helps reduce foodborne illness and improve the lives of food animals.

 3. Farms and ranches

-4. Universities and colleges
+4. Colleges and universities

-Tomorrow’s great animal doctors need qualified instructors to help them acquire the skills and knowledge needed to succeed.
-Veterinarians who’ve been through the process themselves fill that role by teaching students pursuing their Doctor of Veterinary Medicine (DVM) degree.
+Tomorrow’s great animal doctors require qualified instructors to help them acquire the skills and knowledge they’ll need to succeed.
+Veterinarians who have been through the process themselves can fill that role by teaching students who are pursuing their Doctor of Veterinary Medicine (DVM) degree.

 Vets involved in teaching may also instruct other medical professionals or scientists.
-Research may also be a component of a teaching position, but it doesn’t have to be.
-It depends on school’s focus and faculty member’s interest.
+Research may be another component of a veterinary medicine teaching position, but it doesn’t necessarily have to be.
+This depends on the school’s focus and a faculty member’s interest.

-Some veterinarians pursue careers in biomedical research, working toward solutions that can improve both animal and human health.
+Other veterinarians pursue careers in biomedical research, working toward solutions that can improve both animal and human health.
 Their specific responsibilities are usually dependent upon advanced training in fields like toxicology and microbiology.
 According to the American Veterinary Medical Association, some priority areas of research are food security and safety, infections and zoonotic diseases, and environmental issues related to animal and human health.

 6. Animal shelters

-Some equine veterinarians, healthcare professionals who work with horses, choose to work exclusively with racehorses.
+Some equine veterinarians—healthcare professionals who work with horses—choose to work exclusively with racehorses.
 Their work involves collecting samples for drug testing, tending to injuries, and monitoring the animals and facilities.
 They help ensure horses stay healthy, but also strive to maintain a level playing field.
 Because so much of their work is focused around events, racetrack veterinarians spend a lot of their time outside at racing facilities.